chingu-voyages/voyage-project-tier2-mobilephone/README.md

     * [ ] The metrics and visualizations you create should be clearly labelled and organized in a way that makes it easy for the user to understand what they are.
     * [ ] Make sure that your results are displayed in manner that's easy for the user to interpret.

+  * [ ] Based on your analysis what recommendations would you make to Apple (Ios) and Google (Android) that would help them improve the appeal of devices running their operating systems?

 * User Interface and Experience

   * [ ] Ensure the application provides a seamless user experience.